lemoi/async-module-loader/README.md

 </body>
 </html>
 ```
-these are in a dirctory:
+these are in a directory:
 ```
 	/
 		test.html